Kong/docs.konghq.com/app/_src/gateway/upgrade-31x.md

 > **Important:** If you are currently running in [hybrid mode](/gateway/{{page.kong_version}}/production/deployment-topologies/hybrid-mode/), upgrade the control plane first, and then the data planes.

-* If you are currently running 2.8.x in classic (traditional) mode and want to run in hybrid mode instead, follow the hybrid mode [installation instructions](/gateway/{{page.kong_version}}/production/deployment-topologies/hybrid-mode/setup/) after running the migration.
+* If you are currently running the previous version in classic (traditional) mode and want to run in hybrid mode instead, follow the hybrid mode [installation instructions](/gateway/{{page.kong_version}}/production/deployment-topologies/hybrid-mode/setup/) after running the migration.